roc-lang/rbt/docs/adrs/005-jobs.md

 #### Output Caching

-RBT will keep track of job output in an internal way, but will expose a way for a programmer to see the outputs (think `rbt outputs jobname` or similar)
+rbt will keep track of job output in an internal way, but will expose a way for a programmer to see the outputs (think `rbt outputs jobname` or similar)

 #### Output Persistence